-Arriving early into the reserve to beat the worst of the heat on a forecast 35-degree day, I was met by kangaroos grazing by the roadside.
+Arriving early into the reserve to beat the worst of the heat on a day which was forecast to be 35°c , I was met by kangaroos grazing by the roadside.

 I was the only vehicle in the carpark as I pulled in alongside the information sign.
 Signing into the bushwalking register, I started on the 11.6km return hike up to the Camel’s Hump.

 It doesn’t take long for the hike to start climbing up the slippery sandy slopes of a fire trail.
 About 2km in, the sandy slopes turns into more of a rocky trail fringed by grass and towering trees.
 As I made my way up the hill, I saw the odd wallaby hopping out of the trees in front of me before scurrying away.
 I was the only one up there and kept a careful eye out for snakes.

 About halfway up the trees start to open up revealing the mountains around Canberra.
 On a clear day, you can see Black Mountain’s Telstra Tower out into the distance.

 The fire trail leading up to the summit is well marked and will take you to the hump’s base.